• Skip to primary navigation

 Pro tip: If using frozen cherries, you will need to thaw them first and drain off the juices.

-Any type of muffin that has cheesecake in the middle has to be wonderful including my pumpkin cream cheese muffins and chocolate cream cheese cupcakes.
+Any type of muffin that has cheesecake in the middle has to be wonderful including my chocolate cream cheese cupcakes.
 As with those, you get a couple of bites of cheesecake like filling in the center.

 Extend the Life of your Berries by 2 weeks!